GQdeveloper/UnknownQuest/README.md

 ## How It Works

-Thanks to OOP, I used a doubly-linked list data structure to populate the nodes with level objects, each level object contains four rooms all of these are interconnected.
-This is because  we want to be able to move between rooms within the level.
-And since the leves are within a node this allows us to move between levels.
+By using OOP, I made a doubly-linked list data structure to populate the nodes with level objects, each level object contains four rooms all of these are interconnected.
+Allowing the player to move between rooms within the level.
+Since the leves are within nodes this allows us to move the player between levels.

 ![doubly-linked](https://user-images.githubusercontent.com/22235903/140579896-9f778342-9805-40a8-b3bc-79a28cda649a.png)